 That said, global economic integration is certifiably unstoppable.
-Fighting it with neo-Peronist protectionist measures is stupid and ineffective, and causes more harm than good.
-Efforts to halt or forestall the “creative destruction” of dying industries for which politicians are inexplicably nostalgic (e.g. industrial manufacturing) are pointless boondoggles.
+Fighting it with neo-Peronist protectionist measures is stupid and ineffective.
+Efforts to halt or defer the “creative destruction” of dying industries for which politicians are inexplicably nostalgic (e.g. industrial manufacturing) are also pointless boondoggles.

 While at first glance this sounds like a very Libertarian thing to say, this recognition runs counter to some Libertarian precepts as well.
 We live in an interconnected and interdependent world, and complexity of this nature increases fragility.
 There is no running away from the fact that we have to work and cooperate with other nations and trading partners within the logic of increasingly global structures.
 This goes against the inward-looking assertions of “sovereignty” of which Libertarians are sometimes fond (the Brexit mindset).
-In that respect, globalisation is a two-way street; you get something, you give up something.
+In that respect, globalisation is like any bargain; you must give in order to take.

 The public sector is, of course, a rather large employer, but it should never be a policy to create more jobs there than are truly necessary in order to serve some larger social objective of full employment.

 A certain amount of Keynesian-style short-term countercyclical economic stimulus may be acceptable, but is discouraged and is a measure of last resort, not a tool to be wielded liberally at the first sign of a contraction or possible recession.
-If the GDP is only going to grow by 0.5% this quarter instead of 1.2% as promised, it’s not government’s job to swoop in and fix that by misappropriating taxpayer funds toward a “jobs bill”.
+If the GDP is only going to grow by 0.5% this quarter instead of 1.2% as promised, it’s not government’s job to swoop in and fix that by misappropriating taxpayer funds.

 In general, government does not create jobs nor solve unemployment.
 There is no such thing as a “jobs bill”.
-The private economy creates jobs.
+By and large, the private economy creates jobs.
+Long-run societal employment comes from the health of the private sector.
 Misconceptions about this are widespread and very costly.

-It’s also not up to government to provide re-training for the structurally unemployed, nor can it effectively accomplish this given the specialisations demanded in our modern era.
-It’s little more than a waste of taxpayer dollars.
+It’s also not up to government to provide re-training for the structurally unemployed.
+Unfortunate as it may be when middle-aged people have fallen out of the bottom of industrial employment after spending much of their life there, government cannot effectively provide them a new career or valuable skills given the specialisations demanded in our modern era.
+It’s a throwback to the days when relatively homogenous manual and industrial work was a growth industry.
+These days, it’s little more than a waste of taxpayer dollars.